The Leadership Lab Mindset Shift:

-Many leaders enter The Leadership Lab thinking their job is to see a problem—fix a problem.
+Many leaders enter The Leadership Lab thinking their job is to fix problems.

 This isn’t necessarily bad or wrong.
-In fact, fixing problems is inherently satisfying.
-Leaders get to feel valued—they get to be heroes.
+In fact, fixing problems is satisfying and important.

-But when leaders’ identities rely on their ability to fix things—whether they are driven by the need to be liked, or to be right or to have control—they burn out and their people stagnate.
+But when a leader’s identity relies on their ability to fix things—whether they are driven by the need to be liked, or to be right or to have control—they burn out and their people stagnate.
+This identity is not a long-term strategy for effective leadership.

 The Leadership Lab creates a mindset shift—from being a hero to being a hero-maker.
 It focuses on the fundamental, relational aspects of leadership—the things that create conditions in and around leaders so that they and their people can be great, effective humans at work and in life.

-Here is the experience of leaders who have participated in the Lab over the past 6 months.
+Here is how groups of leaders experienced the Lab over the past 6 months.

 The participants